Unsupervised Spike Depth Estimation via Cross-modality Cross-domain Knowledge Transfer: Method

+After obtaining a comprehensive source spike representation, we then aim to pull close the data distribution of the source spike and target spike domain and realize unsupervised spike depth estimation.
+Though the widely-used teacher-student mechanism can ease domain shift through generating target domain pseudo label~\cite{yu2022cross, pham2021meta}, it will result in vast unreliable pixel-wise pseudo labels due to the sparse property of the spike modality.
+This motivates us to propose a Self-Correcting Teacher-Student (SCTS) framework in which the teacher model utilizes a spike-oriented uncertainty scheme to screen out reliable depth estimation and the student model adopts global-level alignment to correct domain shift (bottom of Fig.~\ref{fig:method}).
+In this way, we avoid error accumulation in the framework and better address domain shifts in spike modality.

-\textbf{Uncertainty guided teacher model.} Due to the special property of spike data, traditional strong augmentation on student model (\eg, color conversion) will damage spike information.
-Therefore, we adopt a warm-up mechanism on teacher model to distance the initial weight of two models by applying a few iteration gradient updates, assisting teacher model to guide student model training.
-Meanwhile, the Target Student model $\mathcal{S}_{tgt}$ is updated with back-propagation, and the Mean Teacher model $\mathcal{T}_{mean}$ is updated by student's weights with EMA.
-The weights of $\mathcal{T}_{mean}$ at time step $t$ is the EMA of successive $\mathcal{S}_{tgt}$,
+\textbf{Self-correcting pseudo-label} \quad The initial weights of teacher $\mathcal{T}_{mean}$ and student models $\mathcal{S}_{tgt}$ are loaded from the source pre-trained model.
+The target student model is updated with back-propagation, and the teacher model is updated by student's weights with exponential moving average (EMA) \cite{tarvainen2017mean}.
+The weights of the teacher model at time step $t$ can be expressed as: